Port Huron, MI Demographics

 A map of Port Huron's Population by Race

-Of the 745 places in Michigan, Port Huron is the 39th most populous.
+Port Huron is ranked the 40th most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Port Huron was ranked the 39th most populous place in the 2020 Census.

 Port Huron's White Population